yunjay/Return-of-the-One-Bit/README.md

 ### Halftone Dithering

-A halftone-like effect can be achieved from a center circle focused dither matrix.
+A **halftone**-like effect can be achieved from a center circle focused dither matrix.

 Screenshot from Program :